nagyist/tao-user-guide/src/the-basics/items/interaction-types/extended-text-interaction.md

 **Step 1:** From the Common Interactions menu in the Library Panel, drag the *Extended Text* icon onto the blank Item and drop the resulting box in the blue field that appears when you drag the *Extended Text* element over it.

 This opens a new Extended Text Interaction window.
-By default, the window will begin on Question mode (rather than Response mode) and will show a question field and an 'extended text field'.
+By default, the window will begin on Question mode (rather than Response mode) and will show a question field and an *extended text field*.

 **Step 2:** Fill in the question field.